Updated May 5, 2020, 6:13 p.m.

 As an employer, Dartmouth must make sound financial decisions while also supporting employees during this unprecedented situation.
 As good stewards of our resources, it is prudent to use the benefits already provided before incurring additional compensation expenses.

 Use your available personal and vacation time before recording Other Lost Time as an hourly employee.
-Exempt employees will continue to receive their base monthly salary at the March rate of pay and FTE.
+Exempt employees will continue to receive their base monthly salary at the March rate of pay and FTE and will be expected to use available vacation time if they are unable to perform to their full professional work effort under the circumstances.
 All employees are expected to communicate with their supervisors regarding schedules and work expectations.

 Employees who seek a work accommodation due to an impairment, serious health condition, or other circumstance that may be covered by the Americans with Disabilities Act or the Family and Medical Leave Act should contact their health care provider about appropriate protective measures and documentation.
 Work with your supervisor and the Office of Institutional Diversity and Equity on the accommodation process.
 Appropriate medical documentation will be required to support requests.